aakey/rei/README.md

 # Tanya Rei - Professional Videographer Website

-A responsive website for Tanya Rei, a professional videographer based in New York City.
+A responsive website for Tanya Rei, a professional videographer based in New York City.a